pramnora/bat/README.md

 ...the above DIR instruction, for example would show the current directory listing of files/folders/-etc.

+## How to get help on any MS DOS Command

+In order to get help on how to use any MS DOS COMMAND...

+C:\> DIR /?

+...that is, DIR + space + forwards slash + question mark...will display a list of further instructions on how to use the command.

 ## Batch program files

 There are 2 ways to run MS DOS Commands...